-Do you want to know the difference between Calzone dough and pizza?
+Do you want to know the difference between calzone dough and pizza?
 The answer is the dough recipe for both is the same.
 But why is the taste different?
 The stuffing, and the way these ingredients are cooked inside folded calzone crust, make the difference.

-Yet, through detailed research, we’ve found that calzones are more than just pizzas folded in half; they’re more like stuffed pizza dough and taste differently, though the dough is the same.
-In this article, you’ll also find a next-level dough recipe that many professional Italian Pizza Mastero use interchangeably for pizzas and calzones.
+Yet, through detailed research, we’ve found that calzones are more than just pizzas folded in half; they’re more like stuffed pizza dough; so they taste differently, though the dough is the same.

 Besides this, you’ll know how calzones are different from pizzas.